 As the name suggests, a USB-MIDI Interface converts MIDI to USB and vice versa.
-Since TBX2 has both kinds of ports, a MIDI Interface can be used both on the MIDI ports, and (less usefully, but by no means useless) on the USB Host port.
-When connected to the MIDI DIN ports, TBX2 can send and receive MIDI to a computer, which is what is needed to upload tunings, presets and settings, restore and backup, and update firmware.
-Connecting a USB-MIDI interface to the USB Host port gives you a second set of MIDI DIN ports.
-When this is done, only the second MIDI OUT can be used reliably (see USB Host & MIDI DIN IN non-merge in Chapter 2).
-A MIDI THRU port at the destination would give you the same option without requiring a USB-MIDI Interface connected to the USB Host Input of TBX2.
-Alternatively, doing this does provide a way to connect sources and destinations having MIDI DIN ports using only one port (the USB Host port) on TBX2, which may be more convenient.
+Since TBX2b has both MIDI DIN and USB-Host ports, an external USB-MIDI Interface can be connected to either of these ports to expand connection possibilities.
+For example, connecting a USB-MIDI interface to the USB Host port gives you a second set of MIDI DIN ports for input and output.
+Doing so provides a way to connect sources and destinations having MIDI DIN ports using only one port (the USB Host port) on TBX2b, which may be more convenient.